Senior home care, despite popular opinion, is not easy.

 To say, “wash your hands at least 3-4 times a day” is an understatement.

 It is crucial that the main caregiver, along with everyone else, washes his/her hands immediately after coming into contact with a sick person.
-This includes being exposed to coughing, sneezing, nose blowing, touching the patient’s items and pet, handling contaminated clothes, tissues or garbage.
-It is also important to wash your hands before AND after when it comes to using the bathroom, changing diapers, eating, cooking, and serving food, treating a cut or wound, putting on and removing protective equipment, such as a face mask.
+This includes being exposed to coughing, sneezing, nose blowing, touching the patient’s items and pets, and handling contaminated clothes, tissues, or garbage.
+It is also important to wash your hands before AND after when it comes to using the bathroom, changing diapers, eating, cooking, serving food, treating a cut or wound, and putting on and removing protective equipment, such as a face mask.

 Last, but not least, disinfecting all shared aspects of your home is a key preventive method when dealing with the influenza virus.

-One can only understand and appreciate the efficiency of these precautionary measures when having tried it them themselves.
-While it requires patience and a bit of an obsessive compulsive disorder, it has been proven helpful for countless people when the flu hits us as the weather and seasons change so drastically.
+One can only understand and appreciate these precautionary measures’ efficiency when trying them themselves.
+While it requires patience and a bit of an obsessive-compulsive disorder, it has been proven helpful for countless people when the flu hits us as the weather and seasons change so drastically.